 Cultivate Catskill’s hardworking and talented volunteers have undertaken several ambitious projects over the years.

-A new initiative is an effort to beautify the village and town with sunny daffodils.
+Last year, we introduced an initiative as an effort to beautify the village and town with sunny daffodils.
 Imagine seeing a sea of yellow flowers next spring all around the place!
-See below for more information.

 The Howard Street slide, with its impressive plantings including spring bulbs and perennials, is an elegant mini “plaza” that continues to flourish and delight passers-by.

 At Leggio Park, in addition to trees, shrubs, annuals, and an impressive urn at its center, we update it annually with colorful flowers.
-This year, look for new ground covers (pussy toes and wild petunias) that we hope will be easier to maintain.
+This year, look for new flowers to brighten up the park.
 Volunteers to help with watering and weeding are always appreciated!

 Every year, we plant flowers throughout the village and parks including additional planters on Uncle Sam’s Bridge.
-This year, look for plants including salvia, dwarf daisy, globe amaranth, zinnias, daisies, begonias, coleus, and purple moss.
+This year, to celebrate the 250th anniversary of the USA, we opted for a red, white, and blue color scheme.
+Enjoy the petunias as you cross the bridge.

 Our Tree Council has planted over fifty trees along Main Street.
 Every spring, enjoy the blossoms as these trees get fuller and taller.
 We’ll continue to prune and maintain them for your enjoyment.
-New in 2025 will be the creation of a riparian buffer and pollinator garden along the Catskill Creek (targeted to be planted this fall), an Arbor Day event at our school, and a gradual transformation of the Catskill Cemetery into an arboretum (in collaboration with the Thomas Cole House.
-Stay tuned for more details!
+We’ve been working on creating a riparian buffer and pollinator garden along the Catskill Creek, an Arbor Day event, and a gradual transformation of the Catskill Cemetery into an arboretum (in collaboration with the Thomas Cole House).

 We’re working to remove lots of invasive plants at Dutchman’s Landing and replanting some of the beds around the parking lot.
 Helpers are always welcome!

-And working with the Greene County Historical Society, we’re very excited about a new project that will enhance the Village Cemetery with new signage and historical audio and video tidbits about the notable residents who helped to make Catskill what it is today.
-We hope to officially complete the initial phase of this project by the end of 2025.
-Stay tuned for more details.
+And working with the Greene County Historical Society, we launched a new project that to enhance the Village Cemetery with new signage and historical audio and video tidbits about the notable residents who helped to make Catskill what it is today.
+Use your smart phone to learn more about them

 More ideas are budding every day!